 Regular screenings for diseases that you might be at risk for or those that are age-related is something that should be on top of a woman’s priority list.

-Here are some essential health screenings for women:
+Here are some essential health checkups for women:

 - Cervical Cancer Screening

 East Africa has the highest rates of cervical cancer in the world.
 In Tanzania it is the most common cancer to afflict women and has a high mortality rate as well.
 The Pap Smear Test helps screen for cancerous or precancerous cells in the cervix.
 The swab test for the human papillomavirus, or HPV, is also essential.